-Interactivity in a structured prediction framework is a less common, but very important feature in the context of this work.
+Interactive structured prediction is a less common, but very important task in the context of this work.

 Branson et al. [3] use interactive training for deformable part models.
 The proposed interaction model is functionally equivalent to the adjustments of the energy function presented in this work.
 However, this model uses continuous labels (position of points) and performs online training using stochastic gradient descent after the user finished his data input.